 When you pinpoint your target audience you can do a much better job tailoring your marketing materials and messages to resonate with people who are most likely to buy from you.
+More so, it’s by identifying your audience that you can develop an in-depth marketing strategy, including content, social and SEO marketing.
+SEO research can help businesses identify audience behaviors, which is important for getting a better understanding of different audiences and what they’re looking for.
 To identify your target audience, you will take into account numerous factors regarding those most likely to interact with your brand.
 Such factors include everything from age to location to income and even hobbies.

 It is important to note that there are two types of audiences: primary and secondary.
 The primary audience consists of the decision makers.
 These are the people who receive your marketing messages directly.
 The secondary audience consists of those who indirectly receive your marketing messages.
 More specifically, those who receive the marketing messages and have influence over the decision maker.

 It is also important to understand the difference between a niche and target audience.
 Your target audience is the group of people you cater your products or services to.
 Your niche is not an audience, but rather the area in which you specialize.

 A good way to understand the difference is to look at a company that caters to the same target audience but provides a different service or product than what you offer.
 For example, your company and Company XYZ may both sell to the same target market, but you sell whiteboard animations while Company XYZ sells print design.
 This means you both have the same target audience but a different niche.